OTDA Home Programs & Services Housing and Support Services (HSS) Frequently Asked Questions

 2. Who is the eligible target service population?

 Projects must serve homeless individuals and/or families.
 A homeless person is defined as an un-domiciled person (whether alone or as a member of a family) who is unable to secure permanent and stable housing without special assistance, as determined by the Commissioner of the Office of Temporary and Disability Assistance.
-Many HHAP projects serve “special needs” populations including, but not limited to: the elderly; physically disabled persons; persons with HIV/AIDS; youth; survivors of domestic violence; mentally disabled persons; and/or individuals with a history of chemical dependency.
+Many HHAP projects serve “special needs” populations including, but not limited to: homeless seniors, over the age of 55; persons with a physical disability; persons with HIV/AIDS; youth/young adults ages 18-24; domestic violence survivors; veterans; persons with mental illness; ex-offenders and/or persons with substance use disorders.

 3. What are eligible projects?